infra-fe/infra-design-icons/packages/icons-svg/docs/ContributionGuide.md

 # Contribution Guide

-`@ant-design/icons-svg` is an SVG library recommended by Ant Design official team.
+`@infra-design/icons-svg` is an SVG library recommended by Ant Design official team an Shopee Infra.
 It offers the abstract node (essentially a plain object) to be consumed by various UI libraries or framworks.

 ## Project structure